Ari-Zerner/moving-sale/README.md

 You can add new items using the `add_item.py` script:

+1. Create a folder in content with item images
-1. Run the script: `python add_item.py`
+2. Run the script: `python add_item.py`
-2. Follow the prompts to enter item details
+3. Follow the prompts to enter item details
-3. Ensure images are in the specified directory in `content/`
+4. Ensure images are in the specified directory in `content/`
+5. After running the script, manually push the changes: `git push`

 For manual updates: